parvejme24/parvejme24/README.md

 🔧 From **robust backends** to **interactive frontends**, I specialize in turning ideas into real-world products.
 I'm also a quick learner, a strong collaborator, and I believe in clean, maintainable code.

-🚀 Currently seeking opportunities to contribute to large-scale projects and grow as a **Senior Developer**.
+🚀 Currently seeking opportunities to contribute to large-scale projects and grow as a **Full Stack Developer**.
 Let’s create innovative solutions together!

 ---